pauloreis-ds/e_mart_retailer/project_country_segmentation/README.md

-_I analyzed data from last year (2014) to work with the most current data._
+_ps: I analyzed data from last year (2014) to work with the most current data._